Skip to main content

 Environmental Science, B.S.

 The environmental science program at Saint Louis University focuses on developing a scientific understanding of Earth’s natural systems and their interconnections with human society.
 The SLU program represents a collaboration between several departments to provide a degree opportunity that bridges traditional academic boundaries.
-The Department of Earth, Atmospheric, and Geospatial Science hosts the program, and provides student advising and mentoring.
+The Department of Earth, Environmental and Geospatial Science hosts the program, and provides student advising and mentoring.

 Curriculum Overview

 The environmental science curriculum is built upon a breadth-plus-depth model that combines a comprehensive background in the natural sciences with specialized training in a chosen area of interest.
-All students entering the environmental science program are required to complete a core set of preparatory and skill development courses that provide a rigorous introduction to the environmental sciences.
+All students entering the environmental science program are required to complete a core set of preparatory and skill-development courses that provide a rigorous introduction to the environmental sciences.

 Students then choose a specialized track that provides more advanced instruction in a specific discipline germane to environmental science.
 The track requirements are individually defined by the collaborative departments and are roughly equivalent to completing a minor in the specific area of interest.
 All students are encouraged to complete an internship or a capstone project.